chocbite/ts-lib-icons/README.md

 # Mixins

-Use font mixin like so
+Use icon font mixin like so

 ```
-@use "@chocbite/ts-lib-icons/mixins" as font;
+@use "@chocbite/ts-lib-icons/mixins" as iconfont;
 ```